Copyright (c) 2025 Microsoft Corporation.

 %dotenv

-Relative Comparisons of RAG methods¶
+Pairwise Comparisons of RAG Methods¶

 The AutoE component automates relative comparisons of RAG methods using the LLM-as-a-judge approach.
 It presents an LLM with pairs of answers, along with the query and target metric, in a counterbalanced order.
 The model then judges whether the first answer wins, loses, or ties with the second.
 Aggregating these judgments across multiple queries and trials yields win rates for each method.